f5swb/RDA5807/README.md

 On this page it's possible to control the date, the time (also the day saving time) and choose the PM/AM mode.<br/>

-**Good to know : all the values will be recorded for the nextpower on of the screen if there is a battery in the Nextion screen. https://raw.githubusercontent.com/f5swb/RDA5807/main/Pictures/rtc_battery.jpg**
+**Good to know : all the values will be recorded for the next power on of the screen if there is a battery in the Nextion screen. https://raw.githubusercontent.com/f5swb/RDA5807/main/Pictures/rtc_battery.jpg**